Sir William Wentworth, 4th Baronet: Career

-Wentworth was selected to serve as High Sheriff of Yorkshire from 1722-1724.
+Wentworth was selected to serve as High Sheriff of Yorkshire from 1722 to 1724.

 He was returned as a Member of Parliament for Malton by Thomas Watson-Wentworth at a by-election on 19 May 1731.
 He voted regularly with the Government.
 He was returned again for Malton at the 1734 general election.
 In 1737 he found himself in an awkward political situation.
 He was asked on behalf of the Prince of Wales to support a motion opposed by the Government which proposed an increase in the Prince's allowance and was in great consternation as to what course of action to take.
 Finally, he supported the Prince which upset his patron's brother Thomas Wentworth and left him to regret his action, claiming he was tricked.
 He did not vote on the Spanish convention in 1739 nor on the Place Bill in 1740.
 He was not put up as a candidate at the 1741 general election.